sir-dunxalot/ember-tooltips/README.md

 Asserts that a tooltip or popover has not been rendered in the DOM.

 Why is this test helper useful?
-Well, given this addon's lazy rendering capabilities (explained in [Targets](#targets)), tooltips may not be rendered until the target is interacted with.
+Well, given this addon's lazy rendering capabilities (explained in [`targetId`](#targetid)), tooltips may not be rendered until the target is interacted with.

 ```js
 import { render, triggerEvent } from '@ember/test-helpers';